-It’s no surprise to those who know us that we eat a lot of Chinese food, it’s one of our absolute favourite things to eat, and when cooked from scratch is surprisingly low in syns compared to the takeaway but not lacking in flavour like some people may think.
+It’s no surprise to those who know us that we eat a lot of Chinese food, it’s one of our absolute favourite takeaways and turning our favourite meals into a fakeaway is the best.

 Now we get asked a lot why we make such big portions and what we cook them in so I have started to link the cooker we use.
 We use this multi function cooker from Quest Appliances.
 This enables us to cook a decent portion without having to over load a pan.
 It can also be served on the table still in the cooker, simply unplug it and its portable.
 Making this also ideal for caravan holidays.
 We love it.
 I cook all our large curries, rice dishes, pasta, casseroles and much more in here.
 It enables us to batch cook easily and it’s great for entertaining friends and family where they can help themselves.

 Some recommended items from our kitchen for making this dish…

 - Family size multi function cooker , this is used in several of our recipes, more details in the blurb above.

 - A decent set of knives for chopping, with a knife sharpener which is always handy.

 - Double sided dry and liquid measuring spoons for times when you need to measure both liquid and dry ingredients.